Complexity Classification in Infinite-Domain Constraint Satisfaction: -categorical Structures

 The assumption that $\bA$ is countable is necessary in Lemma~\ref{lem:infinst}; consider for example $\bA := ({\mathbb R};<)$, which does not admit a homomorphism to $\bB := ({\mathbb Q};<)$ for cardinality reasons, even though any finite substructure of $\bA$ does.

-\begin{corollary} For any structure $\bC$, there is a finite structure $\bB$ with the same $\Csp$ as $\bC$ if and only if the core of $\bC$ is finite. \end{corollary} \begin{proof} If there exists a finite structure $\bB$ with the same $\Csp$ as $\bC$, then every finite substructure of $\bC$ homomorphically maps to the core $\bB'$ of $\bB$, and by Lemma~\ref{lem:infinst} there exists a homomorphism from $\bC$ to the finite core structure $\bB'$ (which is unique up to isomorphism); since $\bB'$ also maps to $\bC$, it is a core of $\bC$.
+\begin{corollary} For any structure $\bC$, there is a finite structure $\bB$ with the same $\Csp$ as $\bC$ if and only if $\bC$ has a finite core. \end{corollary} \begin{proof} If there exists a finite structure $\bB$ with the same $\Csp$ as $\bC$, then every finite substructure of $\bC$ homomorphically maps to the core $\bB'$ of $\bB$, and by Lemma~\ref{lem:infinst} there exists a homomorphism from $\bC$ to the finite core structure $\bB'$ (which is unique up to isomorphism); since $\bB'$ also maps to $\bC$, it is a core of $\bC$.
 The converse is trivial. \end{proof}

 \begin{corollary} Two countable $\omega$-categorical relational $\tau$-structures $\bA$ and $\bB$ have the same $\Csp$ if and only if there is a homomorphism from $\bA$ to $\bB$ and a homomorphism from $\bB$ to $\bA$. \end{corollary}